linkdata/rap/README.md

 ## Flow control

-Each side of an *exchange* maintains a count of *frames* with payload (with the header and/or body bits set) sent but not acknowledged.
+Each side of an *exchange* maintains a count of *frames* with payload (where the *flow* bit is clear) sent but not acknowledged.
 Frames sent with the exchange id set to `0x1FFF` or flow control frames (those with the *flow* bit set) does not count.

-A receiver must be able to buffer the full window size count of *frames* per *exchange*.
+A receiver *exchange* must be able to buffer the full window size count of *frames*.
 When a received *frame* that is counted is processed, the receiver must acknowledge receipt of it by sending a *frame header* with the same *exchange id*, control bits set to `000` (not flow, no body data, no head data) and the size value set to zero.
 This is called a *flow control frame*.

 ## Closing